moorepants/dissertation/_sources/davisbicycle.txt

 tapered roller bearings and the lower are typical bicycle headset bearings.
 Each are preloaded a nominal amount during installation.
-We assume that the rotary friction due to each bearing set can be described as the sum of viscous and Coloumb friction.
+We assume that the rotary friction due to each bearing set can be described as the sum of viscous and Coulomb friction.
 The Coulomb friction can be described as a piecewise function of the steering rate, :eq:`eqCoulomb`, and viscous friction as a function linear in the steer rate, :eq:`eqViscous`.